 The data centers where customer data is processed and hosted follow industry best security practices.
 For data in transit, secure data transmission with strong encryption is used..

-We host our website and some data with Hosting UK.
+We host our website and some data with Netlify.

 We use Google Analytics to help us measure and understand traffic to our website, but we employ IP anonymization so that visitors’ IP addresses are masked before they are processed or stored.
 Please contact us using the details below in Part 14 for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.